linyiqun/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FairCallQueue.md

 will cause requests in lower priority levels to back off if requests in higher priority levels are being serviced too slowly.
-For example, if the response time threshold for priority 1 is set to be 10 seconds, but the average response time in that queue is 12 seconds, an incoming request at priority levels 2 or lower would receive a backoff request, while requests at priority levels 0 and 1 would proceed as normal.
+For example, if the response time threshold for priority 1 is set to be 10 seconds, but the average response time in that queue is 12 seconds, an incoming request at priority levels 2 or lower would receive a backoff exception, while requests at priority levels 0 and 1 would proceed as normal.
 The intent is to force heavier clients to back off when overall system load is heavy enough to cause high priority clients to be impacted.

+The discussion above refers to the **user** of a request when discussing how to group together requests for throttling.
+This is configurable via the **identity provider**, which defaults to the **UserIdentityProvider**.
+The user identity provider simply uses the username of the client submitting the request.
+However, a custom identity provider can be used to performing throttling based on other groupings, or using an external identity provider.

 Configuration
 -------------